 During your 2 days in Edinburgh you’ll spend a lot of time on the famed Royal Mile in Old Town, while also experiencing the best of New Town.

-Before we get to the itinerary we just want to remind you to purchase travel insurance.
+Before we get to our Edinburgh itinerary we just want to remind you to purchase travel insurance.
 We know you’re going to have a blast discovering this UNESCO World Heritage Site, but we want you to be protected in case something goes wrong.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 So without further ado, here are the best places to visit in Edinburgh in 2 days.